Quostyyy/mongodb-wrapper/README.md

     ExampleObject exampleObject = new ExampleObject("test", UUID.randomUUID());

     /*
-    Save to database
+    Insert one object to database.
      */
     mongodbWrapper.insertOne(exampleObject);

     /*
-    Update in database
+    Delete none object from database.
      */
+    mongodbWrapper.deleteOne(exampleObject);

+    /*
+    Delete list of objects from database.
+     */
+    mongodbWrapper.deleteMany(List.of(exampleObject, exampleObject));

+    /*
+    Delete list of objects from database with custom filters.
+     */
+    mongodbWrapper.deleteMany(List.of(exampleObject, exampleObject), Filters.eq("key", value));

+    /*
+    Update one object in database.
+     */
     mongodbWrapper.updateOne(exampleObject);

     /*
-    Delete from database
+    Update object in database with custom filters.
      */
-    mongodbWrapper.deleteOne(exampleObject);
+    mongodbWrapper.updateOne(exampleObject, Filters.eq("key", value));

+    /*
+    Update list of objects in database.
+     */
+    mongodbWrapper.updateMany(List.of(exampleObject, exampleObject));

+    /*
+    Update list of objects in database with custom filters.
+     */
+    mongodbWrapper.updateMany(List.of(exampleObject, exampleObject), Filters.eq("key", value));
   }
 }